-(A) As near as practicable to the retained original fuel tank.
+- (A) As near as practicable to the retained original fuel tank.
 In this instance the original fuel tank must be fully drained of any liquid, cleaned and rendered totally fuel vapour free, any drain plug must be removed, and the tank must be adequately vented.
-The filler neck must be isolated to prevent accidental re-filling.

-(p) Roll Over Protection Structure (ROPS):
+The filler neck must be isolated to prevent accidental re-filling. - (p) Roll Over Protection Structure (ROPS):

 - (i) The fitment of a safety cage structure is compulsory. - (ii) The ROPS must comply with The Manual Technical Appendix Schedule J in all aspects except that a Type 2 (half cage) may be used in a closed vehicle.
-However it is strongly recommended that a Type 3 (full cage) be installed in closed vehicles. - (ii) With the exception of the lower mounting plates and rear braces in open cars, the ROPS must be contained entirely within the cockpit (ie, the structural inner volume to accommodate the driver and the passengers) and no component may pass through any part of the body work nor be installed in any other compartment except that the front legs of the ROPS may pass through the dashboard adjacent to the each A-pillar.
-The minimum amount of material may be removed from the dashboard to enable fitment. - (iii) The front section of the ROPS shall not to be attached to the dashboard except where prior approval has been granted by Motorsport Australia and recorded in the identification documents. - (iv) Upon application, rear braces on an open car may pass through rear bodywork, but only so far to the rear as to enable the required minimum angle to the main hoop. - (v) In the case of a "hatchback" type of body no component of the ROPS may be located rearward of the upper pick-up point of the rear dampers. - (vi) In addition to mounting points depicted in Schedule J, it is permitted to attach the ROPS to other points of the body subject to those additional attachment points being to either the front hoop or the main hoop.
-Such additional attachments may be by bolting or welding. - (vii) The ROPS may include side anti-intrusion bars and other additional braces as specified in Schedule J provided that none of these additional components passes through the bodywork nor is used as an additional point of attachment of the ROPS to the body.
+However it is strongly recommended that a Type 3 (full cage) be installed in closed vehicles.
+Previously Log booked vehicles may retain the material of the original period installed Safety cage. save for if a new safety cage is fitted to a previously Log booked car it must comply with The Manual Technical Appendix Schedule J - (iii) With the exception of the lower mounting plates and rear braces in open cars, the ROPS must be contained entirely within the cockpit (ie, the structural inner volume to accommodate the driver and the passengers) and no component may pass through any part of the body work nor be installed in any other compartment except that the front legs of the ROPS may pass through the dashboard adjacent to the each A-pillar.
+The minimum amount of material may be removed from the dashboard to enable fitment. - (iv) The front section of the ROPS shall not to be attached to the dashboard except where prior approval has been granted by Motorsport Australia and recorded in the identification documents. - (v) Upon application, rear braces on an open car may pass through rear bodywork, but only so far to the rear as to enable the required minimum angle to the main hoop. - (vi) In the case of a "hatchback" type of body no component of the ROPS may be located rearward of the upper pick-up point of the rear dampers. - (vii) In addition to mounting points depicted in Schedule J, it is permitted to attach the ROPS to other points of the body subject to those additional attachment points being to either the front hoop or the main hoop.
+Such additional attachments may be by bolting or welding. - (viii) The ROPS may include side anti-intrusion bars and other additional braces as specified in Schedule J provided that none of these additional components passes through the bodywork nor is used as an additional point of attachment of the ROPS to the body.